 How to pass the theory test

-Watch the official DVSA video to see how to pass the theory test – both the multiple choice and hazard perception parts.
+Watch the official DVSA video to see how to get through the theory test – both the multiple choice and hazard perception parts.

 Revision is the key to successfully passing

-You need to revise with care for the theory test; did you know more than half the people taking the theory fail on the first attempt.
+You need to revise with care for the theory test; did you know more than half the people taking the theory do not pass on the first attempt.

-Many failures are simply down to lack of preparing for the day.
+Many failures are down to lack of preparing for the day.

 The DVSA, the people, who run the theory test have the official DVSA driving test books and digital products to help you pass.